Counseling Home The W&M Blog Counseling Skills in a Therapeutic Relationship

 • Group counseling focuses on the interaction of unrelated individuals in a variety of social settings

 While a number of general counseling processes can be applicable in any situation, each type of counseling requires its own unique skill set, comprised of techniques designed to best reach certain kinds of clients.
-Below, we offer a brief overview of both general processes and skills that can help you on your developing counseling career, regardless of the type of client encounter you see in your future.
+Below, we offer a brief overview of both general processes and skills that can help you in developing your counseling career, regardless of the type of client encounter you see in your future.

 General Processes